Generating Excel with Watermarks using .NET

 }

-For the logic regarding image rotation, you can refer to "C# Using GDI+ to Implement Text with Center Rotation (Arbitrary Angle)".
+For the logic regarding image rotation, you can refer to "C# Using GDI+ to Implement Text with Center Rotation (Any Angle)".

 Generating Excel with Watermarks using EPPlus

-Below is an example of how to generate an Excel file with a watermark using EPPlus, where the watermark type is Image.
+Below is sample code for generating an Excel file with a watermark using EPPlus, where the watermark type is Image.

 sheet.HeaderFooter.OddHeader.InsertPicture(watermark, PictureAlignment.Centered);

-This approach may not be applicable to EPPlus 6 because, due to the System.Drawing.Common support issues in .NET 6 and later, EPPlus 6 removed the dependency on System.Drawing.Common.
+This approach may not be applicable to EPPlus 6.
+Due to issues with System.Drawing.Common support in .NET 6 and later, EPPlus 6 removed the dependency on System.Drawing.Common.
 I have not followed the details, so I am unsure of the adjustment method.

 Generating Excel with Watermarks using NPOI (XLSX)

-To my knowledge, the current NPOI API cannot directly set Background Images and Header Images, but you can handle this using the lower-level APIs provided by NPOI.
+To my knowledge, the current NPOI API does not allow direct setting of Background Images and Header Images, but you can handle this using lower-level APIs provided by NPOI.

-To generate an Excel file with a watermark, you first need to understand the XML structure generated when setting Background and Header images.
-The following is an excerpt of the relevant XML:
+To generate an Excel file with a watermark, you must first understand the XML structure generated when setting Background and Header Images.
+Below is an excerpt of the relevant XML:

 Sheet XML content, where rId1 and rId2 are defined in \xl\worksheets_rels\{Sheet Name}.xml.rels.